 It initially came into existence in 1999, making it the original and one of the oldest domain name generators on the market.

 - YouTube name generator.

-You can then browse through lists of the most recently updated domains and blogs in your own niche.
+You can then browse through a list of blog names of the most recently updated domains and blogs in your own blog niche.

 Here are the results I got after running the experiment:

 You can repeat the search until you find a suitable blog name to start your blog.